-Spartanburg Methodist College has contracted with FACTS Management Company to provide a monthly payment plan to assist students and their families with managing their financial resources to pay for the student's education.
+Spartanburg Methodist College provides a monthly payment plan to assist students and their families with managing their financial resources to pay for the student's education.
 For a small enrollment fee each semester, students and families may select bank draft or credit card payment options.
-Because FACTS is not a loan program, no interest is charged on the payment plan.
-Students and families must make an up-front payment prior to the beginning of the semester when the payment plan is implemented.
 For more information on the payment plan option, please contact the Business Office.